Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Canik definitely picked the right homework to copy when they used Walther.

-With the popularity and acceptance of the TP9 series growing, Canik made its first attempt to target the concealed carry market in 2019 by releasing the TP9 Elite SC.
+As the popularity and acceptance of the TP9 series grew, Canik made its first attempt to target the concealed carry market in 2019 with the sub-compact TP9 Elite SC.

 Ergonomics: Fit & Feel